sehgal91/Influencer-Marketing-SEM-ML-Reproducibility/docs/README.md

 The external validation was conducted using Likert-scale purchase intention as the target variable.
 Conceptually related predictors associated with influencer expertise, trustworthiness, information credibility, argument quality, attractiveness/likeability, and entertainment value were used for machine-learning validation.

-Because the external dataset does not reproduce the same full SEM measurement structure as the primary survey, it was used only for predictive robustness validation and not for full SEM replication.
+Because the external dataset does not reproduce the full SEM measurement structure of the primary survey, it was used only for predictive robustness validation, not for full SEM replication.

 ## Software Requirements